 Why does partial discharge occur in a transformer?

 Whenever you have a change in the dielectric constant of a material, that can change the electrical distribution.
 Typically, there are three potential sources of PD generation in a power transformer – core and coils assembly, bushing, and load-tap changer.
-The source of PD can be associated to following factors – operating voltage, voltage induced by main magnetic and stray flux, and impairment of the insulation properties due to moisture ingress and particle contaminants.
+The following factors help determine the source of PD: operating voltage, voltage induced by main magnetic and stray flux, and impairment of the insulation properties due to moisture ingress and particle contaminants.
 Levels of insulation degradation in a power transformer can be reliably tracked using PD measurements.